-Best things to do in Tsuen Wan
+Best things to eat and do in Tsuen Wan

 A 2,300 sq ft all-inclusive party room in Tsuen Wan with a pastel colour theme, this party venue comes with a plethora of video games including PS4, Nintendo Switch, an arcade machine, karaoke, mahjong and an air hockey table.
 But the main draw here is their massive ball pit – because grown-ups love them too – and a costume corner (think Super Mario and Sailor Moon).
 There’s a minimum charge of $88 per person for three hours, which is jaw-droppingly cheap for all that entertainment.